subelsky/html5tutorial/tutorial.markdown

           // $('#'+evt.target.dataset.soundname)[0].play();
         });

     Note that data attributes are different from micro-data, because they are not intended for external consumption.
-See* [Dive Into HTML5](http://diveintohtml5.org/extensibility.html) for more details about microdata.
+See [Dive Into HTML5](http://diveintohtml5.org/extensibility.html) for more details about microdata.

 3. Reload the page.
 Click each link to verify that you can read the `dataset` property and are getting the correct soundname.

 4. Playing audio and video in HTML5 involves a lot of codec hassles.
 You usually have to provide your content in multiple formats.
 To make things simple, I've included these two sound files in four different formats.
 Copy the sound files from the `media` directory to your project.
-You may have to fiddle with your dev machine's MIME settings because HTML5 will choke if your audio files aren't served with the proper MIME type.
+If you are serving these files through a web server (and not viewing them via a file:// URL), you may have to fiddle with your MIME settings because HTML5 will choke if your audio files aren't served with the proper MIME type.
 See [MIME Types](http://diveintohtml5.org/video.html#video-mime-types) for details.

     The following audio embed should work for most people, though.
 The spec says that the browser should pick the first listed source that it can play.